Addressing the Who, What, Where, When and Why

 Technology continues to bridge the offline and online world, making it easier for companies and consumers to seamlessly engage at any time and place across any device.
 That’s why it’s so important for brands to deliver a single, holistic approach across multiple channels.
 This is known as the omnichannel customer experience, and many companies are rushing to get this right.
 But even as companies invest heavily in technology to deliver a unified experience, so much more goes into perfecting an omnichannel approach.

-“The omnichannel customer experience doesn’t start with technology,” explains Josh Mueller, Dun & Bradstreet’s Senior Vice President of Global Marketing.
+“The omnichannel customer experience doesn’t start with technology,” explains Josh Mueller, Dun & Bradstreet’s former Chief Marketing Officer.
 “It starts with a really good marketing strategy and knowing what you’re trying to accomplish.
 And that needs to be driven by the data.”